CARP: Context-Aware Reliability Prediction of Black-Box Web Services: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presents \textit{CARP}, a context-aware reliability prediction approach for user-perceived reliability prediction of black-box services. \textit{CARP} exploits historical usage data from users to assess the observed reliability of services, and further leverage them to construct context-aware reliability models.
-Through context-aware model training and prediction, \textit{CARP} is capable of alleviating the data sparsity problem that heavily limits the existing approaches.
-The preliminary experimental results show that \textit{CARP} makes a significant improvement in prediction accuracy over the state-of-the-art approaches.
+This paper presents {CARP}, a context-aware reliability prediction approach for user-perceived reliability prediction of black-box services. {CARP} exploits historical usage data from users to assess the observed reliability of services, and further leverage them to construct context-aware reliability models.
+Through context-aware model training and prediction, {CARP} is capable of alleviating the data sparsity problem that heavily limits the existing models.
+The experimental results show that {CARP} makes a significant improvement in prediction accuracy over the state-of-the-art reliability models.

 The use of data-driven approaches is promising for the quality management of black-box services in the field.
 We believe CARP can serve as a good starting point towards this end.
-As part of our future work, we plan to: \textit{1)} develop more robust reliability prediction approaches to handle the data collection from malicious users and services, \textit{2)} consider data privacy when performing collaborative reliability prediction, and \textit{3)} perform reliability evaluations for real-world services to help identify and address reliability issues.
+As part of our future work, we plan to: \textit{1)} develop more robust reliability prediction approaches to handle the data collection from malicious users and services, \textit{2)} consider data privacy when performing collaborative reliability prediction, and \textit{3)} perform reliability evaluations on real-world services to help identify and address reliability issues.